kamalasreepada/codepath-prework/README.md

 ## Hello World App

 ### App Description
-  This app works to demonstrate fundamental functionalities using text labels, button functions, and editing text upon request
+  This app works to demonstrate fundamental functionalities of an Android App using text labels, button functions, changing background colors, and editing text upon request

 ### App Walk-though
 `TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)